WellAdvised FAQ

 Is this the beginning of an ongoing relationship?

 Nope!
-This isn't a mentorship, it's an initiative specifically designed for one-time conversations.
+This isn't a mentorship.
+It's an initiative specifically designed for one-time conversations.
 Mentoring and other ongoing relationships provide lots of special benefits, but require a different kind of time-intensive process both to initiate and maintain.
-WellAdvised doesn't need you to make any long-term commitments or to wait a long time for help - it's good advice on one topic, right when you need it.
+WellAdvised doesn't need you to make any long-term commitments or to wait a long time for help.
+It's advice on one topic, right when you need it.
 To maintain our volunteer advisors’ availability for the program, advisors will be available for one email exchange following the session, but not for an ongoing engagement.

 What is my commitment as an advisee?

 To make your WellAdvised session helpful and productive, we'll ask you to do two things.
 The first is this: when you submit your request for a session, you are asked two questions about your goals and situation.
 These won't take you a lot of time to answer, but it will make it possible for your advisor to get up to speed on the situation you are facing and be ready to jump right in with clarifying questions and helpful ideas, rather than spending your time together setting the scene and giving background information.
-We ask that you do answer those questions thoughtfully.
-Note that your advisor has also committed to taking the time to read those answers and consider them thoughtfully before your conversation, so they won't waste your time asking you to repeat that info either!
+We ask that you provide detailed answers to these questions.
+Be aware that your advisor will also take time to read those answers and consider them thoughtfully before your conversation.
+They won’t waste your time asking you to repeat that info either!

-The second commitment is easy: be on time for your session!
+The second is: be on time for your session!
 (You would have done that anyway, right?)
 We are so excited for you to be WellAdvised.

 What about sensitive information?

 Our advisors are required to maintain the highest level of confidentiality, so you can feel comfortable being honest with them about your situation.
-Our nonprofit Jewish sector sometimes seems like a small world, so you can rest assured that WellAdvised advisors won't even share the names of people they've advised with anyone else, let alone any of the content of their conversations.
-Because you may already know some of our advisors, though, you do have the option to indicate if there is anyone in particular you should not be matched with, due to existing relationships, conflicts of interest, or other potentially sticky matters.
+Our Jewish nonprofit sector sometimes seems like a small world, so you can rest assured that WellAdvised advisors won't even share the names of people they've advised with anyone else or what was discussed.
+Because you may already know some of our advisors, you do have the option to indicate if there is anyone you should not be matched with - due to existing relationships, conflicts of interest, or other potentially sticky matters.

 JPro’s primary goal for WellAdvised is to provide a valuable resource to our members.
-We also hope to learn about needs and trends in the field, so advisors will be asked about themes they are gleaning from their sessions.
-Advisors will only share their thoughts in general and will not reveal any individual information.
+We also hope to learn about needs and trends in the field.
+Advisors will be asked about themes they are gleaning from their sessions.
+Advisors will only share their thoughts in general and will not reveal detailed or private information.

 Can we talk about anything?